 What makes a car a muscle car?

 Muscle cars are American-made, high-performance vehicles — typically long-bodied coupes — built around large, powerful V8 engines and tuned for straight-line speed, particularly on the quarter-mile drag strip.
-They're distinct from sports cars like the Chevrolet Corvette, which prioritize handling and cornering, and from exotic foreign performance cars.
+They're distinct from sports cars like the Chevrolet Corvette, which prioritize handling and cornering ability, and from exotic foreign performance cars.
 The golden era of muscle cars ran through the mid-1960s to the early 1970s, though strong modern examples continue to carry the tradition forward.

 What is the most powerful classic American muscle car ever made?